Name: Edwin Valero

 Valero was in a severe motorcycle accident on February 5, 2001.
 He suffered a cerebral hemorrhage and a fractured skull.
 About a year later, he was cleared by doctors in Venezuela to fight and turned professional on July 9, 2002 with a first-round knockout of Eduardo Hernandez.

 Golden Boy Promotions signed Valero after his third fight in the United States, a first-round knockout of Tomas Zambrano in Irvine, California on December 18, 2003.
 Golden Boy tried to put him on a card in New York in January 2004, but he was declined a license after a routine MRI revealed a small blood clot on his brain, the result of the motorcycle accident.
 The New York State Athletic Commission placed him on the indefinite suspension list.

-After a seventeenth-month layoff, Valero returned to boxing.
+After a seventeen month layoff, Valero returned to boxing.
 He fought in Argentina, Panama, Venezuela, Japan, and France.

-Valero won the WBA Super Featherweight Championship with a tenth-round knockout of Vicente Mosquera on August 5, 2006 in Panama.
+Valero won the WBA Super Featherweight Championship with a tenth-round knockout of Vicente Mosquera on August 5, 2006 in Panama in his 20th bout.
 He made four successful title defenses before relinquishing the title on September 4, 2008 to move up to lightweight.

 In March 2009, Valero was granted a license in Texas, which had him submit to a battery of tests before allowing him to fight there.
 On April 4, 2009, Valero knocked out Antonio Pitalua in two rounds to win the vacant WBC Lightweight Championship in Austin, Texas.